deep-entertainment/egoventure/docs/getting_started.md

 * Parrot - voice dialog handling

 To easily get started making an *EgoVenture* game, it's recommended to use the *EgoVenture Game Template*.
-This template includes all required plugins, a default game configuration, a basic game state and initialization code and the recommended folder structure to get started right away.
+This template includes all required plugins, a default game configuration, a basic game state and initialization code and the recommended folder structure to get you started right away.

 FIXME Add tutorial with game template.